 We’ll start where John “Scottie” Ferguson (James Stewart) begins to stalk Madeleine Elster (Kim Novak) to try to find what makes her tick.
 Scottie watches her on Mason Street as she leaves her hotel.
 Behind him is the Pacific Union Club and in the far background the north tower of Grace Cathedral.
 Work that began in 1928 on the church had stopped when this movie scene was shot and the south tower was not finished.
 In 1960 work resumed on the church and the south tower is visible in my picture.

-Madeleine leaves the Brocklebank Apartments in her green Rolls Royce.
+Madeleine leaves the Brocklebank Apartments in her green Jaguar.

 Scottie watches her as she drives past him toward the Mark Hopkins Hotel.
 The Fairmont Hotel is on the left.

 Madeleine turns left onto California Street.
 There apparently was road or cable car line work being done at this intersection at the time.

 Scottie follows her down Bush Street toward Grant Ave. this is just a little down from where the roof of the Stockton Tunnel is and just east of Burritt Alley where Miles Archer was bumped off by Brigid O’Shaughnessy in the Maltese Falcon.

 They turned right onto Grant Ave. and pass Sutter Street toward Post.
 The White House Department Store sign can be seen on the left in the movie image.